silverbulletmd/silverbullet/docs/API/navigator.md

 references:
 - client/navigator/navigator.ts
 ---
-The `navigator` API defines and opens [[Navigator]] views: filterable list or tree panels, shown as a modal or as a sidebar, over any collection of objects your Lua returns.
+The `navigator` API defines and opens [[Feature/Navigator]] views: filterable list or tree panels, shown as a modal or as a sidebar, over any collection of objects your Lua returns.

 ## navigator.define(spec)
 `navigator.define(spec)`

-Registers a view, and optionally a [[Command]] that opens it. `name`, `source` and `onSelect` are required; everything else is optional.
-Re-defining a view under the same `name` replaces it -- but a name already claimed by a built-in view (`std.pages`, `std.tags`, `std.anchors`, `std.commands`, `std.toc`, `std.tocModal`, `std.spaceTree`) is reserved and cannot be redefined: `navigator.define` throws instead.
-To change what a built-in-bound command opens, define your own view under your own name and bind your own [[Command]] (or key) to it, rather than trying to redefine the built-in's name.
+Registers a view, and optionally a [[Concept/Command]] that opens it. `name`, `source` and `onSelect` are required; everything else is optional.
+Re-defining a view under the same `name` replaces it -- but a name already claimed by a built-in view (`std.pages`, `std.tags`, `std.anchors`, `std.commands`, `std.spaceTree`) is reserved and cannot be redefined: `navigator.define` throws instead. `std.toc` (the outline) is *not* one of these any more -- it's itself a `navigator.define` call in the std library, kept under its historical name for dock/width continuity.
+To change what a built-in-bound command opens, define your own view under your own name and bind your own [[Concept/Command]] (or key) to it, rather than trying to redefine the built-in's name.

 ### Identity and chrome
 * `name`: (globally) unique identifier for the navigator view; reserved names (the built-ins above, and anything starting with `__pick:`) throw at definition time.